 We also spent a good bit of time in Islands of Adventure, but I’m only going to post about The Wizarding World of Harry Potter-Hogsmeade here and save the rest for Universal Studios Part 2.

 I was completely mesmerized the first time I saw The Wizarding World of Harry Potter- Hogsmeade.
 It was even better this time due to the smaller crowd.
 While the narrow areas outside and in the shops help add to the atmosphere, they also make everything very cramped when crowd levels are heavy.

 I first tried Cornish Pasties while at The Three Broomsticks.
 I researched a bit and decided to make them myself.
 Cornish Pasties are a British dish (from Cornwall) made by filling a flaky, buttery crust with beef and vegetables.
 It became especially popular in the 1800s with miners and farmers as a convenient lunch or snack.
 Beef, potatoes, and onions are the traditional ingredients.
 Swede (rutabaga) and carrots are also sometimes added.
-While the The Three Broomsticks version is miniature sized and uses ground beef, I went more traditional and diced all the ingredients into about 1/3rd inch pieces.

 On one baking sheet, you can fit about 4 large or 6 medium pasties.
 I only baked one tray and froze the remaining on another tray for a future snack.
 If you cook both trays at once, make sure you switch and turn the trays about halfway through cooking.